faustedition/faust-gen-html/text/readme_text.md

 ### XPROC
 1. Transform 2 H into Technical Base Text (modified apply-edits, see Work plan).
-2. Transform H.0a and C4 (1, 2alpha, 3) into presumptive base texts
+2. Transform other witnesses into presumptive base texts
    * keep choice-sic-corr as in (1)

 ### TXSTEP